-Tulane University will issue a timely warning when a Clery crime, occurring within Clery geography, poses a serious or on-going threat to the campus community.
-Timely Warning Notifications will be distributed as soon as pertinent information is available, in a manner that is timely, that withholds the names of victims as confidential, and with the goal of aiding in the prevention of similar crimes or occurrences.
+Tulane University will issue a timely warning when a Clery crime, occurring within Clery geography, poses a serious or ongoing threat to the campus community.
+Timely Warning Notifications will be distributed as soon as pertinent information is available, in a timely manner, that withholds the names of victims as confidential, with the goal of aiding in the prevention of similar crimes or occurrences.
 University Police will disseminate these warnings through a variety of mechanisms, including but not limited to email, SMS messaging and other forms of media.
-Timely Warnings are posted via the crime alert listserv as soon as pertinent information is collected.
-All students, faculty, and staff members receive timely warnings for all campuses via email.
-Timely Warning Notifications are primarily distributed by blast email to all students and employees on campus as soon as pertinent information is available.
-The intent of a Timely Warning Notifications in to warn the campus regarding a criminal incident, providing individuals an opportunity to take reasonable precautions to protect themselves.
-Timely Warning Notifications are generally written and distributed to the campus community by the designee of the Chief, and they are routinely reviewed and approved by the Chief of Police or their designee prior to distribution.
+Timely Warnings are posted via a listserv as soon as pertinent information is collected.
+All students, faculty, and staff members are automatically enrolled in this listserv and receive timely warnings for all campuses via email.
+The intent of Timely Warning Notifications is to warn the campus regarding a criminal incident, providing individuals an opportunity to take reasonable precautions to protect themselves.
+Timely Warning Notifications are generally written by the Clery Act Coordinator and distributed to the campus community by the Tulane University Police Department.
+Warnings are routinely reviewed and approved by the Chief of Police or their designee prior to distribution.

-Timely Warning Notifications are sent to the university community to notify members of the community about specific Clery Act crimes (as described below) that have been reported to TUPD and that have occurred on or within the university's Clery geography (on-campus, non-campus or public property), where after review and assessment it is determined that the incident may pose a serious or continuing threat to members of the community.
-Crimes that occur outside the campus' primary Clery geography, as stipulated or other non-Clery specific crimes, will be evaluated on a case-by-case basis.
+Timely Warning Notifications are sent to the university community to notify members of the community about specific Clery Act crimes (as described below) that have been reported to TUPD, a Campus Security Authority or local law enforcement and that have occurred on or within the university's Clery geography (on-campus, non-campus or public property), where after review and assessment it is determined that the incident may pose a serious or continuing threat to members of the community.